Access to Markets

 - Dissemination of project results, impact and sustainability (30 points)

-The Guide for Experts offers a breakdown of how these points are awarded.
+The Guide for Experts offers a breakdown of how these points are awarded for projects under each action.